 Working with a mentor, the student is guided to develop an online, electronic portfolio to demonstrate prior graduate-level learning.
 The student can choose between standard prior learning assessment and individualized prior learning assessment.
-Standard prior learning assessment is an option when existing course descriptions match the learning that the student wants to demonstrate.
-Individualized prior learning assessment occurs when the student proposes a course description that does not currently exist in the course catalog for Harrisburg University.
+Standard prior learning assessment is an option when existing course descriptions and learning objectives match the learning that the student wants to demonstrate.
+Individualized prior learning assessment occurs when the student proposes a course description and learning objectives that do not currently exist in the course catalog for Harrisburg University.

 Prior learning assessment cannot be awarded for physical education courses, field experiences, student teaching, cooperative education, practicum courses, internships, projects, seminars, independent study or laboratories.
 It is important for the student to understand that life and learning experiences alone are an inadequate basis for the award of prior learning credit.
-To be eligible for prior learning assessment, the outcomes of the non-collegiate learning experience must be documented, be applicable to the student's program of study, be related to a course, and be assessed as being similar to or meeting the requirements of learning gained through college-level learning experiences.
+To be eligible for prior learning assessment, the outcomes of the non-collegiate learning experience must be documented, be applicable to the student's program of study, be directly related to a course's learning objectives, and be assessed as being similar to or meeting the requirements of learning gained through college-level learning experiences.